SU-trash/tv-continuity/README.md

 I will also likely be updating this algorithm to something more complex to handle causal loops without 'over-inflating' the seriality % for episodes that include both plot progression and backstory.

+Per-season seriality is calculated as the number of causal episodes in the season, but without counting plot threads to future seasons.
+This results in the average of the per-season serialities tending to undercount the total seriality, but gives the nice property that a season's seriality is independent of any future seasons.
+Per-season seriality also foregoes the +1 to the numerator unless it continues any plot thread from a prior season (or is the first season), in order to satisfy the somewhat nice property (for e.g. a 2-ep S2):

+`S1_. .` = `S1 ._.` = 0.5

 ### Foreshadowing
 Separated into 'major' and 'minor'.
 Foreshadowing is considered 'minor' if it foreshadows the mere existence of a place/person/object, rather than foreshadowing an event or revelation.